b3i-gh/time-tracker/README.md

 - represent partially completed day with different colors (eg. >25% of the expected time, >50%, >75%);
 - fix a bug with data saving
+- current day in the recap should have a thicker border

+## v1.4.0

+- update the montly recap as soon as a task is completed (or a percentage is reached)

 ## possible further features

 - configurable categories (with custom thresholds), the GUI should be build dynamically and all of the reference to the labels should be dynamic too;
 - time triking over multiple days (overnight work);
 - excel export;